KosinskiLab/mosaic/README.md

 # Mosaic

-Mosaic is a Python-based tool for interactive processing, analysis, and parametrization of membrane segmentations.
+Mosaic is a software ecosystem that translates 3D electron microscope data into simulation-ready models of biomembranes.
+It unifies membrane segmentation, mesh generation, protein identification, and multi-scale simulation into a graphical user interface (GUI).

 ## Installation

-To install mosaic within a virtual environment
+To install Mosaic within a virtual environment

 ```
 python3 -m venv mosaic